Narva Castle in Estonia and Ivangorod Fortress in Russia

 Directions

-2. Skim any foam that floats to the top and keep the pot at a simmer.
+3. Lower heat, skimming any foam that floats to the top, and keep the pot at a simmer.

 5. Add salt and spices and boil 15 minutes more.